 Unfortunately, many plans are prohibitively expensive for low and fixed income customers.

 Fortunately, there are multiple plans and programs that you can take advantage of in order to secure high speed internet as a cost that works for you.

-There are three main types of internet connection technology that differ in speed and pricing:
+There are four main types of internet connection technology that differ in speed and pricing:

 - DSL: Slow, reliable, and often the most affordable.